itsbhumika/Sticky-Wall/README.md

 ---

+## 🔮 Future Scope

+The Sticky Wall app is built with scalability in mind.
+Some planned and potential enhancements include:

+📆 Calendar Integration: Link notes to dates and deadlines

+⏰ Reminders & Notifications: Alert users for upcoming tasks

+🧠 Drag-and-Drop Notes: Rearranging sticky notes dynamically

+🔐 User Authentication: Enable login and secure multi-user access

+☁️ Cloud Sync: Save notes to a backend or cloud storage

+📱 Mobile App Version: Using React Native or PWA for phones

+🔍 Advanced Search Filters: Search by category, date, or tag

+🧾 Rich Text Tasks: Add descriptions, subtasks, or attachments

+---

-🧠 *"Stick your thoughts where they belong — on your Sticky Wall!"*
+###  *"Stick your thoughts where they belong — on your Sticky Wall!"*

 ---